looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/OpenGLES/OpenGL ES Programming Guide - 翻译.md

 > Each thread in iOS has a single current OpenGL ES rendering context.
 Every time your app calls an OpenGL ES function, OpenGL ES implicitly looks up the context associated with the current thread and modifies the state or objects associated with that context.
 >
 > OpenGL ES is not reentrant.
 If you modify the same context from multiple threads simultaneously, the results are unpredictable.
 Your app might crash or it might render improperly.
 If for some reason you decide to set more than one thread to target the same context, then you must synchronize threads by placing a mutex around all OpenGL ES calls to the context.
-OpenGL ES commands that block—such as glFinish—do not synchronize threads.
+OpenGL ES commands that block—such as `glFinish`—do not synchronize threads.
 >
 > GCD and [NSOperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) objects can execute your tasks on a thread of their choosing.
 They may create a thread specifically for that task, or they may reuse an existing thread.
 But in either case, you cannot guarantee which thread executes the task.
 For an OpenGL ES app, that means:
 >